nauam/Courses/docs/manual/job-options.md

 : Defines criteria on which input to accept or present.
 Option choices can be controlled using the "Enforced from values" restriction.
-When set "true", QW Control will only present a popup menu.
+When set "true", Rundeck will only present a popup menu.
 If set "false", a text field will also be presented.
 Enter a regular expression in the "Match Regular Expression" field the Job will evaluate when run.